DanielCordell/Kotlin-Java-Workshops/Session 1/Intro to Kotlin.md

 ```

 ### Nullable Types
-Every variable in kotlin be given a value on declaration.
+Every non-local variable (variable not declared in a function scope) in kotlin must be given a value on declaration (i.e. global variables & class member variables).
 There are two 'exceptions' to this, Nullable Types and Lateinit variables.
 Variables in Kotlin are not allowed to have `null` values by default:
 ```Java
 Integer myInt = null; //In Java, this is allowed